-The Elk County Community Foundation is a vehicle for individuals, families, not-for-profit organizations and business to establish permanent named funds that will provide grants in perpetuity to the widest range of local charitable organizations and programs.
-Since inception grants have totaled over $1 million to local not-for-profit organizations and scholarship recipients from a pool of approximately $5 million in 66 funds.
+The Community Foundation is a vehicle for individuals, families, not-for-profit organizations and business to establish permanent named funds that will provide grants in perpetuity to the widest range of local charitable organizations and programs.
+Since inception grants have totaled nearly $4 million to local not-for-profit organizations and scholarship recipients from a pool of approximately $10 million in nearly 150 funds.
 For a list of our current funds to date click here.

 |Types of Funds||Distributions|